modfin/henry/README.md

 ## Chanz

+The `chanz` package contains generic utility functions and algorithms for channels

 There are often 4 versions of the same function in the chanz package.
 They are simply shorthands for common configurations.
 Examples of this is, `Map`, `Map1`, `MapN`, `MapUntil`.

 * `Map` returns a channel of size `0` and will read from the input chan until it is closed
 * `Map1` returns a channel of size `1` and will read from the input chan until it is closed
 * `MapN` returns a channel of size `N` and will read from the input chan until it is closed
-* `MapUntil` returns a channel of size `N` and will read from the input chan until it is closed or the input `done` channel is closed
+* `MapUntil` returns a channel of size `N` and will read from the input chan until it is closed or until the input `done` channel is closed

 ### SomeDone
 Takes N channels as input and returns one channel.
 If any of the input channels is closed, the output channel is closed.
 This is used for control structure.

 ```go
 done1 := make(chan, interface{})
 done2 := make(chan, interface{})